huggingface/text-generation-inference/docs/source/basic_tutorials/using_guidance.md

 ### The Grammar Parameter

-In TGI `1.4.3`, we've introduced the grammar parameter, which allows you to specify the format of the response you want from the AI.
-This is a game-changer for those who need precise control over the AI's output.
+In TGI `1.4.3`, we've introduced the grammar parameter, which allows you to specify the format of the response you want from the LLM.

 Using curl, you can make a request to TGI's Messages API with the grammar parameter.
 This is the most primitive way to interact with the API and using [Pydantic](#constrain-with-pydantic) is recommended for ease of use and readability.